RupertCaingal/Simple-Python-flask-Code-Web/README.md

 1 You can just run it directly to your IDE or

-2. Go to your cmd and enter the command: 'path/directory/ python main.py'
+2. Go to your cmd and enter the command: 'python main.py' make sure that you are in the right directory on when you save the main.py

 #### OUTPUT OF THE PROGRAM:
 * Serving Flask app 'main' (lazy loading)